Vegav29/backend_assignment/README.md

 5.After installing run the command  `node server.js`

-6.Emotorad Back-End server running on your local machine on `port 3000`.
+6.Now,the backend server will be running on your local machine on `port 3000`.

 7.Open your browser and type `http://localhost:3000/`